MirekCernyIV/english-for-designers1/index.md

 # MISS 2023
 ![obrazek_2023-09-27_083909109-removebg-preview-12](https://github.com/MirekCernyIV/english-for-designers1/assets/149397901/1e69812c-85a9-45b9-8f35-a9872d8c6ffa)
-- I was fortunate to work in postproductaion on miss 2O23.
-This was huge for me in terms of exppireinec with big television.
+- I was fortunate to work in post-production on Miss 2023.
+I was helping in preparing for this event.
+This was a huge experience for me in terms of working with a big television network like NOVA.
 ## What i do in the shadows/ My free time

 ### Illustrations